Electricity and Power

 To explore electricity, we should first look at the atom.

-Atoms are composed of a nucleus which contains both protons (which possesses a positive charge) and neutrons (which possesses a neutral charge).
+Atoms are composed of a nucleus which contains both protons (which possess a positive charge) and neutrons (which possesses a neutral charge).

 Circling around the nucleus are electrons (which possesses a negative charge).